borodean/sharon/README.md

 ![Example][media-example]

-The set of the features is different for the most of the sharing platforms.
-To find them out check their documentation, links to which are provided in the [Supported sharing platforms](#supported-sharing-platforms) table.
+The set of features is different for most of the sharing platforms.
+To find them out, check their documentation, links provided in the [Supported sharing platforms](#supported-sharing-platforms) table.

 There is an inconsistency between different platforms: for instance, Twitter expects the `text` parameter to contain a link title, while Pinterest expects the `description` one.
-Sharon normalizes this behavior: when you pass a `title` parameter it&apos;s automatically translated into a one that corresponds to a chosen platform.
+Sharon normalizes this behavior: when you pass a `title` parameter, it is automatically translated into one corresponding to a chosen platform.

 ## More examples